Hephzibah Menuhin: Australian connection

-In March 1938, after a concert at the Royal Albert Hall, Bernard Heinze introduced Hephzibah and Yehudi to the Australian brother and sister, Lindsay and Nola Nicholas, heirs to the Australian 'Aspro' pharmaceutical fortune.
+In March 1938, after a concert at the Royal Albert Hall, Bernard Heinze introduced Hephzibah and Yehudi to the Australian brother and sister Lindsay and Nola Nicholas, heirs to the Australian 'Aspro' pharmaceutical fortune.

 In quick succession, Yehudi (aged 21) married Nola, and Hephzibah (aged 17) married Lindsay, abandoning her plans to give her debut recital in Carnegie Hall, New York.
 She moved with Lindsay Nicholas to his grazing property "Terrinallum" near Derrinallum, Victoria, where she spent the next 13 years.

 She started a traveling library for children and bore two sons, Kronrod and Marston Nicholas.
 However, while she curtailed her musical career, she did not entirely abandon it.
 She played with the Sydney and Melbourne Symphony Orchestras and she and Yehudi played together many times during his 1940 tour of Australia.
 She gave solo recitals, supported local activities such as the Griller Quartet, and was involved with Richard Goldner in the foundation of Musica Viva Australia.

 She befriended many displaced European musicians who had emigrated to Australia.
 During this time she played the Australian premiere of Bartók's Second Piano Concerto.
 Both of the Menuhins' marriages to the Nicholases ended in divorce.
 Hephzibah's own two children remained with their father, Lindsay Nicholas.

 Career and causes

 In 1947, she played at the Prague Spring Music Festival in a concert organised by Paul Morawetz, a Melbourne businessman.
 He took her to see the Theresienstadt concentration camp, which had a profound effect on her, forcing her to confront the meaning of her own Jewish heritage, and they entered a romantic relationship which lasted for several years.

 In 1951 she and Yehudi played at the opening of the Royal Festival Hall in London, then made a concert tour of Australia and played and broadcast for the ABC.
 She supported all types of causes with concerts and recitals, such as the National Music Camp Association, and she was outspoken about the influence of television on children.
 In Sydney she was soloist in Juan José Castro's piano concerto, with the composer conducting (he was at that time the chief conductor of the Victorian Symphony Orchestra).
 In 1954 she moved to Sydney, where she gave concerts and opened her home to anyone in need.
+She was also connected with the Heide circle of contemporary artists and opened the Royal Tour Contemporary Art Exhibition in 1954 at Mirka Mora's studio in Melbourne.